[5 MIN READ]

 Third, see your primary care doctor regularly for a check-up and routine blood work, especially if you have a family history of heart conditions.
 If you are experiencing symptoms of heart disease, don’t delay care.

-Q: From what you’ve seen, are people still delaying care for heart attack symptoms (due to COVID concerns) like they were earlier in the pandemic?
+From what you’ve seen, are people still delaying care for heart attack symptoms due to COVID concerns, like they were earlier in the pandemic?

-Dr. Pan: Yes.
-At the peak of the pandemic California had up to a 50% reduction in hospitalizations for heart attack.
+Yes.
+At the peak of the pandemic, California had up to a 50% reduction in hospitalizations for heart attacks.
 Of course, heart attacks were still happening.
-But a much larger-than-usual number of people were not going to the hospital for immediate care.
+But a much larger than usual number of people were not going to the hospital for immediate care.

 If you are experiencing symptoms of a heart attack, seek medical attention immediately.
 At Swedish, we are doing all we can to provide a safe environment for care.

-Heart attacks kill about 659,000 Americans every year.
+Heart attacks kill almost 700,000 Americans every year.
 One person in the United States dies every four seconds from cardiovascular disease, so I can’t emphasize this enough: if you are experiencing symptoms of a heart attack, seek medical attention immediately.